Jingham2510/Jingham2510/README.md

-- 👋 Hi, I’m @Jingham2510
+Hiya, I'm Joe, a second year PhD student at the University of Cambridge, with a particular focus and interest in Robotics!

-- 🌱 I hold an MEng Electronic Engineering from the University of York
+I hold an MEng from the University of York.
--  I am currently pursuing a PhD in Engineering at Cambridge University

 <!---